MrLogiousBanana/Desktops_needs_a_Rething/README.md

 ### 🧾Chapter 2 recap

 The conflict shows up as a set of symptoms: inconsistent rules for background life, fragmented UX solutions, and unclear boundaries of what counts as an “app” versus a “background agent.”
 As long as the system doesn’t distinguish behavior types, each product will improvise.
-So the next step is to give ourselves a language and a model: what classes of software exist, and what rights/expectations should each have?
+So the next step is to give ourselves a language and a model: what classes of software exist, and what rights/expectations should each have?<br><br><br>

 ## 🔸Chapter 3.
 A new software classification